eddiepullen/devops_challenge/README.md

 }
 ```

-- The above way of storing variables seperate from the [variables.tf](https://github.com/edwardpullen/devops_challenge/tree/main/infrastrucutre/variable.tf) file allows for easy deployment if you where to \
+- The above way of storing variables separate from the [variables.tf](https://github.com/edwardpullen/devops_challenge/tree/main/infrastrucutre/variable.tf) file allows for easy deployment if \
-  deploy another environment like staging or production.
+  you where to deploy another environment like staging or production.

 ## How the Deployment process works